-The Pastoral Leader, Mr M Fitzpatrick and the Attendance Coordinator, Mrs S Fearon are responsible for monitoring, evaluating and reviewing the implementation of The Attendance Policy.
-Mr Fitzpatrick will revise the policy and procedures in light of any further DE guidance and legislation as necessary and review it annually.
-This will be done in consultation with governors, staff, pupils, parents and the Education Welfare Service.
+The Pastoral Leader, Mr. M. Fitzpatrick and the Attendance Coordinator, Mrs. S. Fearon are responsible for monitoring, evaluating and reviewing the implementation of The Attendance Policy.
+Mr. Fitzpatrick will revise the policy and procedures in light of any further DE guidance and legislation as necessary and review it annually.
+This will be done in consultation with governors, staff, students, parents, carers and the Education Welfare Service.
 On-going evaluation will ensure the effectiveness of this policy.

 Signed by Chair of Governors:

 Date:

 Signed by Principal:

 Date:

-Date of Review:September 2024
+Date of Review:November 2027